We may be a nation of dog lovers, but it seems we’re still putting man’s best friend at risk.

 You just have to touch the dashboard or seats to know how hot the inside of your car can get.

 But it's not just on warm days when dogs are at risk – vehicles can be death-traps even in cooler temperatures.
 That means it's never okay to leave a dog alone in a car

 Dogs aren’t able to cool down as effectively as humans so could suffer from heat stroke and dehydration very quickly.

-- Even if it seems cool outside it can become very hot very quickly
+- Even if it seems cool outside, it can become very hot very quickly in the car.

-- Parking in the shade and/or keeping the windows down doesn't make it safe!
+- Parking in the shade and/or keeping the windows down doesn't make it safe.

-- Carry a supply of water
+3. Carry a supply of water

 If you see a distressed dog in a vehicle please call 999, or